 - It is expected that students budget enough time to properly submit their assignments via OWL and allow for any unforeseen technological issues.
-6 PM is a hard deadline and no extensions or relief will be given for assignments that just miss this deadline or miss the deadline due to technological issues.
-Students are expected to regularly backup their assignments and submit well before any deadline. - Assignments submitted after 6:00 PM on the due date but before 6:00 AM on the day after the posted due date will be deducted 10% of the total grade. - Assignments submitted after 6:00 AM on the day after the due date but before 6:00 PM on the day after the due date will be deducted 25% of the total grade. - Assignments submission will be closed at 6:00 PM on the day after the posted assignment due date. - No assignments can be submitted to OWL after 6:00 PM on the day after the posted assignment due date and will receive a grade of 0. - Late assignments will have a penalty of 10% or 25% of the maximum mark for the assignment deducted based on time of submission as listed in OWL.
-Thus, if a student would have received 90% on an assignment, if it was submitted three hours late the student would receive 80%, if it was submitted twenty hours late the student would receive 65%. - No extensions will be given for assignments except for in the event of serious medical or compassionate grounds.
+11:55 PM is a hard deadline and no extensions or relief will be given for assignments that just miss this deadline or miss the deadline due to technological issues.
+Students are expected to regularly backup their assignments and submit well before any deadline. - The late penalty for assignments: - 1 day Assignments submitted after 11:55 PM Eastern Time on the due date but before 11:55 PM on the day after the posted due date will be deducted 5% of the total grade. - 2 day Assignments submitted after 11:55 PM Eastern Time on the date following the due date but before 11:55 PM on the following day will be deducted 15% of the total grade. - 3 day Assignments submitted after 11:55 PM Eastern Time on the third day after the due date but before 11:55 PM on the following day will be deducted 30% of the total grade. - 4 day Assignments submitted after 11:55 PM Eastern Time on the fourth day after the due date but before 11:55 PM on the following day will be deducted 60% of the total grade. - 5+ day Assignments submitted after 11:55 PM Eastern Time on the fifth day after the due date will be deducted 100% of the total grade. - No extensions will be given for assignments except for in the event of serious medical or compassionate grounds.
 A student must follow the procedure for Academic Accommodation for Medical Illness as given in this document.
-If an academic accommodation is approved, a deferred due date will be provided by the instructor or the weight of the assignment will be placed on the final exam (which option is given is at the sole discretion of the course instructor).
+If an academic accommodation is approved, it is the student's responsibility to submit all documentation along with the assignment submissions.
+This will either be in the form of the approved self-reporting document or the document or email from student services allowing the extension.
+The teaching assistant grading the assignment will then apply the supplied extension to the grade. - If the student does not submit the proper documentation, the teaching assistant will apply the prescribed penalty for late submissions. - If an appropriate deferred due date cannot be provided, the weight of the assignment will be placed on the final exam (which option is given is at the sole discretion of the course instructor).